-For obscure technical reasons stemming from the fact I am in the College of Liberal Arts and not the Warrington College of Business, I cannot use the email that is within the (Canvas) course web page so do NOT use the Canvas email.
+For obscure technical reasons stemming from the fact I am in the College of Liberal Arts and not the Warrington College of Business, I cannot on use the email that is within the (Canvas) course web page so do NOT use it.
+If you use it I will NOT reply.
+I do not care if your email says that you have been kidnapped and if I reply then you will be released.
+In that case, plan on remaining in captivity because I will NOT reply!
 There are two separate email addresses for this class.
 Each email address is used for a different purpose.